DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * When their courtship began, Tatyana visited Sergei in Castle Ravenloft near-daily, often spending nights—if not weeks—in the castle’s bright halls.
 Each time she did, Strahd welcomed her fondly, and Tatyana came to greet him warmly as well. (“Each time he saw her, I recognized the lust in his eyes," Sergei confesses, “yet I denied it to myself, unwilling to accept the darkness I saw in his heart.
 My denial only grew, even as that lust grew to envy, nurturing the monster that stirred in his chest.")
 * Sergei’s dalliances with Tatyana soon began to impede his duties as Moste High Priest to the Morninglord’s church.
 Not long after, Strahd gave him an ultimatum: end his relationship with Tatyana, or abdicate his position as Moste High Priest. (“I imagine he expected me to choose the former," Sergei muses.
 “He had never known anything but duty, and the Morninglord’s church had always been mine.
 But I chose Tatyana—when she agreed to marry me, I forswore my vows, for no light of the Morninglord could shine brighter than hers.")
 * Preparations for the royal wedding proceeded furiously over the next several months—until, finally, on his wedding day, Sergei stood in his castle chambers and prepared himself to become a married man.
 When a knock came at the door, Sergei went to answer it—and Strahd fell upon him with a dagger, slitting Sergei’s throat and drinking his blood as he died. (“He whispered three words to me as I died," Sergei recalls: “*She.
 Is.
 Mine.*")
-* Sergei’s spirit, terrified for Tatyana’s safety, rose as a ghost soon thereafter—but arrived too late to stop Strahd from chasing her to <span class="citation">K6.
-Overlook (p.
+* Sergei’s spirit, terrified for Tatyana’s safety, rose as a ghost soon thereafter—but arrived too late to stop Strahd from chasing her to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#K6Overlook">K6.
+Overlook</a> (p.
 54)</span>.
 There, Sergei watched with horror as Tatyana leapt from the balcony to escape Strahd’s bloody clutches—falling to her death in the mists far below. (“At each step," Sergei says hollowly, “I failed to save her.
 I failed to see the darkness growing in my brother’s soul.
 I failed to choose duty over love.
 I failed to stop my own death.
 And when she needed me most, I failed to save my beloved from hers.")

 If prompted to continue, Sergei can also share the following information: